gregoil/rotest/docs/intro/basic_usage.rst

 * The `host` key is how the client should contact the server.
 It's an IP address, or a DNS of the server.
 For now, both the client and server are running on the same machine., but it doesn't have to be that way.
-* The `api_base_url` key is the end-point url of the rotest urls file, it must be configured for the resource management  to work - default is "rotest/api/".
-* The `django_settings` key is directing to the settings of the Django app, that defines all relevant Django configuration (DB configuration, installed Django applications, and so on).

 Note that in the next section (:ref:`adding_resources`) you'll change the `settings.py` file to enable using Rotest infrastructure over Django.